-The District incurred unanticipated expenditures for which the budgets were not revised at year end.
+The District did not adjust the final budget for the unexpected PERS on behalf contribution made by the State of California and the District incurred other unanticipated expenditures for which the budgets were not revised at year end.

 B. Schedules of the District's Proportionate Share of the Net Pension Liability